Azure/blackbelt-aks-hackfest/labs/day1-labs/07-cluster-scaling.md

 aks-nodepool1-42552728-0   Ready     agent     4h        v1.9.6
 aks-nodepool1-42552728-1   Ready     agent     4h        v1.9.6
 ```
-2. Scale out AKS cluster to accomodate the demand
+2. Scale out AKS cluster to accommodate the demand
 ```bash
 # set these value for Resource Group Name (the cluster and the RG are the same name)